wildmouse/website-capture/README.md

 To custom file name and directory to save, set following variables:

 - `directoryToSave`: directory to save capture.
-- namePrefix: prefix of file name.
+- `namePrefix`: prefix of file name.
-- nameSuffix: suffix of file name.
+- `nameSuffix`: suffix of file name.